-In the event of a system failure, following asset hand over to the TAO, the Manufacturer may be expected to attend site to assist with repair or troubleshooting on the system.
-The Customer shall propose a maintenance contract with the manufacturer to EirGrid and the TAO to provide assistance within 14 days of notification of requirement for assistance in this regard.
+In the event of a system failure, following asset hand over to EirGrid, the Manufacturer may be expected to attend site to assist with repair or troubleshooting on the system.
+The Customer shall propose a maintenance contract with the manufacturer to EirGrid to provide assistance within 14 days of notification of requirement for assistance in this regard.